b-rodrigues/rap4mads_2023/README.md

 For any questions, just open an issue on this repository.

+You can render the book locally: start by forking the repo and clone your fork, then after having installed the Nix package manager, drop into a Nix shell using `nix-shell` and then run `quarto render`.

 The code in this repo is licensed under the WTFPL.

 <a href="http://www.wtfpl.net/"><img